 Our mission is to improve the practice of whistleblowing, the lives of whistleblowers and Canadians at large and accountability in Canadian organizations by encouraging public policy dialogue and development through seminars, conferences, lectures and training for the benefit of the general public as well as employees, whistleblowers and leaders in Canadian public and private organizations.

 - identify solutions to common problems and best practices in relation to the identified issues and share the information publicly

 - inform and engage Canadians in the public policy discussion on whistleblowing and the development of a safe whistleblowing culture in Canada where truth-tellers are valued rather than punished

-- inform and influence the development of public policy which encourages the development of cultures where truth-tellers are recognized in tangible ways for their contribution to maintaining open, accountable, ethical public and private organizations and democracy
+- inform the development of public policy which encourages the development of cultures where truth-tellers are recognized in tangible ways for their contribution to maintaining open, accountable, ethical public, private and non-profit sector organizations and democracy

 We are supported by public donations, supplemented by volunteers, an annual benefit, and foundation grants for special initiatives such as case studies, seminars, panel discussions and conferences.